5mehulhelp5/Magento-2-Extensions/Blog/README.md

 Best SEO practices, an extensive set of features, 22+ templates and plenty of other options will make your blog stand out.

-You don’t need to rely on WordPress or any other third-party platform when you have a Magefan Blog that attracts, engages and converts!
+You don’t need to rely on WordPress or any other third-party platform when you have a Magexperts Blog that attracts, engages and converts!

 1>Choose from 22+ blog templates for post lists and homepage<br/>
 2>Create an unlimited number of blog posts, categories, tags and authors<br/>